zmcdonne/VerticalSlice/README.md

 <img width="152" height="121" alt="Screenshot 2026-05-14 at 10 57 33 PM" src="https://github.com/user-attachments/assets/d518ea17-4599-47d9-b9a4-58dabae8b4eb" />

 #### Unity system
-I want to me graded for my scriptable object unty system, you can find it being used in dialouge triggering the animator of my blound NPC.
+I want to be graded for my scriptable object Unity system, you can find it being used in dialogue, triggering the animator of my blound NPC.

 ## Milestone 3 Devlog